 In some cases, it can be days, weeks, or even months before field data makes it into the hands of its intended recipient, rendering it all but useless.

-Emerging tech is enabling the collection of more reliable, timely data, which allows businesses to take preemptive action and respond quickly to realities in the field.
+Emerging tech, including advanced field data collection software, is enabling the collection of more reliable, timely data.
+This allows businesses to take preemptive action and respond quickly to realities in the field,

 When your teams collect data with mobile forms instead of using traditional pen-and-paper processes, you can follow their progress and visualize your data in near real-time rather than having to wait for them to return to the office.